Human Rights Fellowship Programme

 - Exchanging experiences in the field of human rights.

 Conditions for applying for Research Fellowship Program

 To be considered eligible, applicants to the Research Fellowship Programme must:

-- Submit a C.V. detailing qualifications and previous work experience.
+- Curriculum Vitae (CV) detailing qualifications and previous work experience.

 The research fellowship program lasts between two and twelve weeks.